michalsanger/hhvm-desktop-vagrant/README.md

 # HHVM Desktop Vagrant box

-Ubuntu Precise desktop box ready to code in Hack.
+Ubuntu Precise desktop box ready for your development in the Hack lang.

 There's installed HHVM and Sublime with [Hack plugin](https://github.com/SiebelsTim/hack-sublime/) for typechecking and autocompletion.